 The Aquarium is open daily from 10am – 8.30pm, with extended hours of 10am – 10pm on Friday and Saturdays.
 There’s parking on site, with an $8 daily fee.
 This was cash only when we visited.

-The Downtown Aquarium costs $12.99 for adults, with discounts for seniors and children.
+The Downtown Aquarium has an admission fee, with discounts for seniors and children.
 See full pricing information as well as opening times on the official website here.
 It’s also possible to buy a pass that includes access to all the amusement rides.
 The Aquarium exhibit is also included on the Houston CityPASS, and this also includes the Stingray Reef.

 Houston Museum of Natural Science